vkm11/Send-data-in-post-method-API/Notes.md

 4. send data to api
 5. test api result

+# Install AXIOS Package:-

+- we have to search in google axios npm then you have to see all details

+- (install in your terminal window)

+npm install axios

 # make 1 folder and do this all 👎

 # Install json server